odoo/documentation/inventory/management/lots_serial_numbers/serial_numbers.rst

 ===============

 You also have the possibility to define how you will manage lots for each operation type.
-To define it, go to *Configuration > Operation Types* in the *Inventory* app.
+To define it, go to :menuselection:`Configuration --> Operation Types` in the *Inventory* app.

 For each type, you can decide if you allow the creation of new lot numbers or want to use existing ones.
 By default, the creation of new